cognitedata/pygen/README.md

 [![GitHub](https://img.shields.io/github/license/cognitedata/cognite-gql-pygen)](https://github.com/cognitedata/cognite-gql-pygen/blob/master/LICENSE)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-This is the Cognite GraphQL Python Generator, `gqlpygen`, which is a CLI for automatically generating Python SDK code from `.graphql` to interact with Cognite Data Fusion's (CDF) Flexible Data Models (DM).
-It also supports other cases, such as generating `.graphql` from `pydantic` classes.
+This is the Cognite GraphQL Python Generator, `gqlpyden`.
+The purpose of this package is to help developers to work with Cognite Data Fusion's (CDF) Data Models (DM) in Python.

 **[DISCLAIMER!]** This project is in a highly experimental no guarantees are made for consistency between versions.
 The project may also become deprecated if the experimentation turns out to be a dead end.

-### DM Non-GraphQl API

-This package also contains `cognite.dm_clients` which is a simplified wrapper for non-GraphQL endpoints in DM API v3.

-See [dm_clients/README.md](cognite/dm_clients/README.md) for more details.
+The core functionality is to provide a Python client that match a data model.
+This enables the developer the following benefits

+* Client side validation of the data before writing it to CDF.
+* Autocompletion matching the data model in the integrated developer environment (IDE).
+This is important as it enables:
+  * Discoverability of data model through Python.
+  * Reduced typing errors in development.
+* Keeping the language domain specific for the developer.
+Instead of working with generic concepts such as instances, nodes, edges, the developer can work with the concepts in the data model.

 ## Installation